 Giáy – Bát Xát District, Muong Khuong District, Bao Yên District

 Phula – Bát Xát District, Muong Khuong District, Bac Hà District

 Laghuu – Bát Xát District, Sa Pa District, Văn Bàn District, Bao Thang District

 Hoang Lien National Park

 French biologist Delacour made a survey in 1929.
-In addtion, Theodore Roosevelt accompanied hin on his expedition in Southeast Asia.
+In addition, Theodore Roosevelt accompanied him on his expedition in Southeast Asia.
 In fact, he collected 48 mammal species for the Chicago Natural History Museum although most were shot.
 Sediments in the park date back to the Mesozoic era, whilst the granite is a Palaeocene intrusion.
 The northwestern boundary of the national park is made with a rugged boundary of marble and metamorphosed calcium carbonate.

 For more details about other provinces and cities of Vietnam, please follow this link.